 Now that you are all set on the biggest advantages Network Automation can bring to your business, you may be wondering where to start.

 Well, depending on how you plan to automate your network, this can be an extremely easy or complex process.

-Before automating your network, you should realize the amount of effort needed for operation efficiency.
+Before automating, you should define the amount of effort needed to improve your network efficiency.
 Indeed, as you plan for network automation, the organization and implementing processes can get tricky!

-We recommend to start by identifying the tasks that take up most of your staff time and effort.
-The aim is to reduce the number of repetitive tasks you and your team has to perform, and incorporate them into your automated network.
+We recommend starting by identifying the tasks that take up most of your staff’s time and effort.
+The aim is to reduce the number of repetitive tasks you and your team have to perform, and incorporate them into your automated network.

 Also, consider defining the repetitive, low-value tasks in your enterprise to include in your automated network.
 Some of these repetitive and low-value tasks could include (but are not limited to):